 12. Easy way to clean stainless steel appliances

-‘Stain’less steel appliances seem to be stained with fingerprints constantly.
+Stainless steel appliances seem to be stained with fingerprints constantly.
 But to give them a good, clean shine, all you need is a microfiber cloth (or just a soft cloth) and some rubbing alcohol!
-If you really want to get your stainless steel super clean — maybe once a month — you can use a few drops of olive oil!
+If you really want to get your stainless steel super clean — depending on how big of a clean freak you are (I’m a big one…) — you can use a few drops of olive oil!
 Check out this video to see how it works.

 13. Easily clean shower scum

 Cleaning the bathroom is not how most people want to spend their day, but it has to be done!
 The good news is there’s an easy way to remove soap scum and grime that’s building up inside the shower.